openclimatefix/site-forecast-app/README.md

 3. Saves the blended forecast to the Data Platform ready to be used by the API
 4. This is done for the national location

+## NL Curtialment

+We've added an optional for the NL forecast to model curtailment.
+We do this by
+1. Loading in uncrtailed generation values
+2. Run the forecast
+3. If the DA NL prices are negative, we reduce the forecast by 11%.

 ### Details

 The blend is created by selecting the candidate model with the lowest expected MAE (whilst also